 Using Scale and Flexibility to Meet Ever-Changing Needs

 With a full understanding of the volume and specialized knowledge needed, 15 freelance writers were brought into the partnership.
-In an effort to further save the WDWC team time and headaches, their assignment team passed along batches of work, sometimes consisting of several hundreds of items at a time, to the nDash team.
-The batches were then sorted and assigned, making it easy to scale the number of writers up or down based on volume.
+In an effort to further save the WDWC team time and headaches, their assignment team passed along batches of work.
+Sometimes each batch consisted of several hundred items at a time delivered to the nDash team.
+The batches were then sorted and assigned.
+The process made it easy to scale the number of writers up or down based on volume.
 During busier months, all 15 writers were utilized; during times of lower volume, only a few writers were assigned.

 Not only was it quicker and easier to add writers to the WDWC team, the solution included a quality assurance component.
 The WDWC team identified the topics and created concepts and keywords to help guide writers.
 Writing samples and a production checklist was also provided to the writers to support their first pieces.

-The freelance writers were tasked with creating first-draft practice area, landing, and FAQ pages, which often included the need to cite legal statutes and laws.
+The freelance writers were tasked with creating a first-draft practice area, landing, and FAQ pages.
+This often included the need to cite legal statutes and laws.
 The drafts were then passed along to WDWC’s staff writers and editors for review.
 Through collaboration, the two teams saved valuable time and could elevate the quality of first-draft work with each batch.

 “From the beginning, it didn’t feel like we were outsourcing the work.
-We were used to working with freelancers directly and our partnership with nDash felt very similar,” says Aaron.
+We were used to working with freelancers directly, and our partnership with nDash felt very similar,” says Aaron.
 “If the writing needed editing, we called or sent an email directly to the writer to provide coaching.
-Rather than being stuck with the first draft, we could help the writers improve, which was beneficial to them and us.”
+Rather than being stuck with the first draft, we could help the writers improve.
+That’s beneficial to them and us.”